 For example, if your 8-year old son is cross-eyed (strabismus), he may be asked to hold a pencil and focus on it while slowly moving it towards his face, and then away again.
 This trains both eyes to focus on a single object simultaneously.

 If your 4th-grade daughter isn’t seeing the board clearly in school, her vision therapy could include lenses and prisms.
 The doctor may have her look through different kinds of lenses or special prisms held at different angles.
 This will teach her eyes to better focus on images or objects at various distances.

 Your 3rd grader is intuitive and intelligent.
 Only now, she’s expected to read more challenging books and do more complex schoolwork.
 This becomes a struggle as she cannot make sense of the words on the page.
 That’s where vision therapy can help.

 How Long Will It Take To See Results With Vision Therapy?

 Some gains can be seen fairly soon, but it can take up to 6 months to realize significant results.
 Naturally, this depends on each patient, their unique therapy regimen and their compliance to the program.
 Vision therapy includes in-office and home exercises, visual aids, or eyeglasses, and involves close monitoring and follow-up appointments.
 Over the course of the program, Dr. George Fung will decide how many visits are needed to achieve optimal results.

 Do you think your child’s learning disability or ADHD-like symptoms may be the result of a vision problem?
 Schedule a functional vision evaluation with Vision Therapy Calgary to find out.
 If it is determined by Dr. George Fung that the issue, in fact, vision-related, a customized vision therapy program will be provided.

-We serve those from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, and throughout Alberta.
+We serve those from Bridgeland, Panorama Hills, S. Trail Crossing, and , and throughout Alberta.